Laia Codina: Arsenal

 On 29 August 2023, Codina signed for English Women's Super League club Arsenal.
 In her first season, she made 16 appearances for the club and scored her first goal against Reading in the Continental Cup.

 Following her first season at Arsenal, Codina received a new shirt number, changing from number 27 to number 5.

-In September 2024, talking about her move to the English League, alongside Mariona Caldentey, they both said that since winning the 2023 FIFA Women's World Cup, nothing has changed in the Spanish leagues and they weren't moving in the right direction.
-However, since England won the UEFA Women's Euro 2022, the Women's Super League and women’s football in general had moved in the right direction, with 1,500 new teams registered, prompting their move to Arsenal.
+In September 2024, talking about her move to the English League, alongside Mariona Caldentey, they both said that since winning the 2023 FIFA World Cup, nothing has changed in the Spanish leagues and they weren't moving in the right direction.
+However, since England won the UEFA Euro 2022, the Women's Super League and women’s football in general had moved in the right direction, with 1,500 new teams registered, prompting their move to Arsenal.
 They also suggested that more Spanish players are wanting to make the move.

+On 11 May 2026, it was announced that Codina would leave Arsenal at the end of the season.

+West Ham United

+On 19 June 2026, it was announced that Codina had signed for West Ham United on a three year deal.

 International career

 Codina has been a regular on Spain's youth national teams, including the under-17, under-19, and under-20 squads.
-In the summer of 2018, she was selected by Jorge Vilda to compete at the 2018 UEFA Women's Under-19 Championship.
+In the summer of 2018, she was selected by Jorge Vilda to compete at the 2018 UEFA Under-19 Championship.
 Codina was proclaimed a European Under-19 champion with the Spanish team after defeating the German team in the final.

-In July 2019, Codina was selected by Pedro López to represent Spain at the 2019 UEFA Women's Under-19 Championship in Scotland.
+In July 2019, Codina was selected by Pedro López to represent Spain at the 2019 UEFA Under-19 Championship in Scotland.
 The team was eliminated in the semifinals by France.

-Upon arriving at the 2023 FIFA Women's World Cup, Codina and her teammates were pictured performing the Haka during training, causing upset for co-hosts New Zealand.
+Upon arriving at the 2023 FIFA World Cup, Codina and her teammates were pictured performing the Haka during training, causing upset for co-hosts New Zealand.
 She would go on to score an own goal against Switzerland in the round of 16, but would rectify it by scoring a goal in the same half.
 The Spanish team went on to win the World Cup, ahead of Euro 2022 winners England.
 During the presentation, the Spanish football president kissed another player, Jenni Hermoso on the lips, without consent, leading to 89 players including Codina, refusing to play for Spain unless he stepped down.
 He eventually resigned from his post.

 In April 2024, Codina withdrew from the Spanish squad ahead of their Euro 2025 qualifier, against Czech Republic, due to muscle discomfort, as a precaution.

 Codina was chosen to represent Spain at the 2024 Summer Olympics.
 The Spanish team finished just outside the medals in fourth place after losing the bronze medal match to Germany.

-Codina was ruled out of the UEFA Women's Euro 2025, due to an ongoing pelvic injury, and eventually underwent surgery on the injury.
+Codina was ruled out of the UEFA Euro 2025, due to an ongoing pelvic injury, and eventually underwent surgery on the injury.
 Prior to this she hadn't started a match for Arsenal since February 19.